 The principal structure of municipality is Council chaired by Speaker of Council, Cllr.
 MB Khumalo.
-The Executive Committee was led by the former Mayor, Cllr.
-MJ Sibiya and currently led by the acting mayor Cllr, MC Maphisa and is tasked with day - to -day running of the municipality.
-Political governance structures at AbaQulusi comprise of the elected councillors respectively they work together on day - to day basis to achieve service delivery goals and targets as set out in the municipal IDP
+The Executive Committee is led by the Deputy Mayor, Cllr.
+MC Maphisa who is currently acting as the Mayor and is tasked with day - to -day running of the municipality.
+Political governance structures work together on day - to day basis to achieve service delivery goals and targets as set out in the municipal IDP